About the Kluge Fellowships

 Kluge Fellows will give one public presentation of their research and provide a final report on their research and its results.
 Two copies of any ultimate product of this research (book, article, film, website, etc.) should be sent to the Library of Congress.
 Kluge Fellows will also have opportunities to meet with Library specialists and curators, and on occasion with Members of Congress and Congressional staff.

 Up to ten Kluge Fellowships will be awarded annually by the Library of Congress.
-Awards will be announced about April 1of the year following that in which the application is due.
+Awards will be announced in the spring of the year following that in which the application is due.
 For overseas Fellows, award letters will address visa questions and include a form which must be filled out and submitted to the Library of Congress to determine tax residency status and the potential for U.S. Federal income tax withholding.
 Scholars who are not U.S. citizens or permanent residents and who do not already have a U.S. Social Security number will be required to obtain either a Social Security or tax identification number, as appropriate, at the start of their fellowship at the Library, regardless of the taxability of their income under this program or exemption under a treaty with the United States.
 Transportation arrangements are the responsibility of each Fellow.
 Housing is not provided by the Library of Congress.
 The Library of Congress does not supply health insurance coverage but can provide contacts with commercial providers.
 Because the United States does not have a national health plan, if a selectee becomes ill or injured during the term of appointment, there is no provision for care.

-Kluge Fellowships, Office of Scholarly Programs
+The John W. Kluge Center / Office of Scholarly Programs

-Library of Congress, LJ 120
+Library of Congress, LJ-120

 101 Independence Avenue, SE